futureaiitofficial/anthos-guardian-agent/src/financial-guardian/README.md

-# Financial Guardian - AI-Powered Fraud Detection Service
+# Financial Guardian Agent - AI-Powered Fraud Detection Service

 An intelligent fraud detection microservice that integrates with Bank of Anthos to provide real-time transaction monitoring and anomaly detection using Google's Gemini AI.